 The Transition from Public Service to Private Industry

 Kevin Hope: Well on this front I’m just getting started!
 Having had the opportunity to work with so many amazing and talented partners in private industry during my federal career, it seemed natural to examine the possibility of continuing to support the geospatial community by transitioning to private industry.
 When I left my government role, I wanted to focus on working with a company that had a solid reputation, had the potential to grow and explore new opportunities, and that could accommodate some flexibility in schedule.
-While multiple offers were on the table, I felt the opportunity to work with Continental Mapping provided the best fit for all of the criteria, and more, noted above.
+While multiple offers were on the table, I felt the opportunity to work with Axim provided the best fit for all of the criteria, and more, noted above.

 Thus far, the transition has been fantastic!
-Moving from my last position at the National Geospatial-Intelligence Agency (NGA), where I was responsible and accountable for over 2200 geospatial professionals engaged in true no fail 24/7/365 missions, to the smaller Continental Mapping environment has certainly been an interesting transition.
+Moving from my last position at the National Geospatial-Intelligence Agency (NGA), where I was responsible and accountable for over 2200 geospatial professionals engaged in true no fail 24/7/365 missions, to the smaller Axim environment has certainly been an interesting transition.
 I feel I have so much to learn from the great team here and expect I will get a first-class education in how private industry operates versus the federal government.
-At the same time, I hope I can help to bring a sense of how the government thinks, operates, and a sense of the emerging priorities to the Continental Mapping team to sharpen the focus and help us and the government move ahead together.
+At the same time, I hope I can help to bring a sense of how the government thinks, operates, and a sense of the emerging priorities to the Axim team to sharpen the focus and help us and the government move ahead together.

 “…much of the essential work in producing geospatial content, and the services required to enable that work, are quite similar.”

 Recurring Themes Across Agencies for Geospatial Data and Services